ovhlabs/knowledge-base/en/_posts/2016-04-25-marathon-container-metrics.md

 #Configure your token

-From the RunAbove manager, join the PaaS Timeseries lab and generate a new credentials pair (read/write).
-Next, inject the write credentials into your applications using `USER_IOT_ID` and `USER_IOT_KEY` labels.
+From the RunAbove manager, join the DBaaS Time Series lab and generate a new credentials pair (read/write).
+Next, inject the write credentials into your applications using `USER_TIMESERIES_ID` and `USER_TIMESERIES_KEY` labels.

 ![Main interface](/kb/images/2016-04-21-marathon-metrics/metrics.png)